mo--/mo--.github.io/about.md

 permalink: /about/
 ---

-Mo0O's piece of brain, the place where I put some piece of my brain I want to share.
+Mo0O's notes, the place where I put thinks and works I want to share.

 Enjoy ;-)